rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 One time of the day that I really like is the early morning, especially around 6 to 7 a.m.
 This time feels very peaceful and refreshing to me.
 Usually, during this time, I like to start my day with a calm routine.
 I often practice some light stretching or yoga to loosen up my body after waking up.
 After that, I make myself a cup of tea or coffee and spend some time reading or planning my day ahead.
 Sometimes I go for a short walk outside, enjoying the fresh air and the quiet surroundings before the world gets busy.
 I am usually alone during this time, but sometimes my family members join me for breakfast or a morning chat.

 The reason why I like this time of the day so much is because it gives me a sense of calm and helps me prepare mentally and physically for the day ahead.
 Unlike other times, early morning feels less noisy and stressful, and there's a certain beauty in watching the sunrise and hearing the birds sing.
 It also feels like a fresh start, a chance to set positive intentions and organize my thoughts.
 Overall, the early morning is my favorite time because it sets a positive tone for the rest of the day.

+#### 18. Describe your favourite animal.

+**Sample Answer**
+One of my favorite animals is definitely the dog.
+I am fond of dogs because they are loyal, intelligent and friendly companions.
+Among all breeds, I particularly like theGgolden Retriever, as they are very gentle and affectionate.

+I admire dogs for many reasons.
+Firstly, they are known to be very protective of their owners, which makes them excellent family pets.
+They can sense emotions and provide comfort when someone feels sad or stressed.
+Another quality I really like is their playfulness.
+They enjoy activities like running, playing fetch, or simply going for long walks, which makes them active and fun to be around.

+I also find dogs admirable because they are incredibly useful animals.
+For example, many dogs help people with disabilities, such as guide dogs for the blind.
+Some are trained to rescue people during emergencies or work with the police.
+This shows their intelligence and ability to bond with people on a deep level.

+Although I don’t have a dog currently, I plan to get one in the near future as they bring a lot of joy, happiness and positive energy into a home.

+In short, dogs are my favorite animals because they are loyal, caring, and valuable in many aspects of life.
+I think they are truly man’s best friend.